 - In March 2016, he was re-appointed on a further 2 year contract as Head Coach of the Rwanda National team, after a strong first year in charge.

-- In just 17 months under his leadership as Head Coach, the Rwanda National team have achieved a number of performance milestones - in a number of cases exceeding or setting new benchmarks for Rwandan football.
+- In just 17 months under his leadership as Head Coach, the Rwanda National team achieved a number of performance milestones - in a number of cases exceeding or setting new benchmarks for Rwandan football (see information further below).